Biological Sciences

 Program Description

 The Bachelor of Science degree with a biological science concentration provides a broad background in the biological sciences.
 Students can choose biology courses from a variety of areas: cellular, developmental and molecular biology; anatomical and physiological biology; organismal biology; and ecology, evolution and systematics.
 The biology concentration also offers outdoor field courses and laboratories.
-Biology faculty have a diversity of specialties including cell signaling, genetics, small mammal biology, fisheries, plant pathology, herpetology, human/animal physiology, the evolution of development, plant evolution, and tropical ecology.
+Biology faculty have a diversity of specialties including cell signaling, genetics, microbiology, small mammal biology, fisheries, plant pathology, herpetology, human/animal physiology, evolutionary developmental biology, human evolution, plant evolution, bioinformatics, and tropical ecology.
 Graduates of the program pursue careers in the medical field, ecology, botany, wildlife biology, cell biology or biotechnology, among the many career options available with a biology degree from Colorado Mesa University.

 Contact Information